Turkey Offers Support to New Syrian Government, Prioritizes Security Concerns - The Media Line

 Turkey Offers Support to New Syrian Government, Prioritizes Security Concerns

-Turkey’s Defense Minister Yasar Guler stated on Sunday that the new Syrian administration should be given a chance to govern following their constructive messages.
+Turkey’s Defense Minister Yaşar Güler stated on Sunday that the new Syrian administration should be given a chance to govern following their constructive messages.
 He also announced Turkey’s readiness to provide military training if requested.
-These remarks come a week after Syrian rebels toppled President Bashar al-Assad, ending a 13-year civil war.
+These remarks come a week after Syrian rebels toppled President Bashar Assad, ending a 13-year civil war.

 Turkey has reopened its embassy in Damascus and indicated a willingness to reevaluate its military presence in Syria.
 Since 2016, Ankara has conducted four military operations in northern Syria, citing national security threats, and maintains several thousand troops in key towns.